Brenndoerfer/datascience.terminology.me/_items/prior-probability.md

   ]
 ---

 Prior probability is a term in Bayesian statistical inference.
 It is the best prediction of the outcome of an experiment based only on the currently available information (data).
 In statistical terms, we only know the probability of event A to be occurring.
-Therefor our prior is $ P(A) $.
+Therefore our prior is $ P(A) $.

 ### Revising the belief